Pine Mountain Settlement School

 Among the Southern Appalachian Settlement Schools, Pine Mountain and Hindman have shared a common commitment and recognition for their literacy programs.
 The selections in this website provide evidence of this educational commitment of Pine Mountain School and give testimony to the impact the School has made and is making in the area of literacy education.

 Various guides and manuals of practice were published for the Environmental Education programs created in the early 1970s and based on ideas generated by Mary Rogers and many others.
 As the program evolved the literature reflected the emphasis on thoughtful programming and experienced leadership.
-The Green Book was widely distributed in the early years of outdoor educational programming when Pine Mountain led the state of Kentucky in the development of environmental education.
+The Green Book was the most widely distributed of the printed materials in the early years of outdoor educational programming.
+During the early years of the Environmental Education Program, when Pine Mountain led the state of Kentucky in the development of environmental education, multiple resources were produced and distributed by the talented staff who ran the programs through the early years.
+The GREEN BOOK was the most comprehensive published resource produced by the program.

 THE GREEN BOOK is a sequence of 12 sample lesson plans, each with background information preceding it.
 The lesson plans can be adapted to use with elementary, secondary, and older students.
 At the end of the guide is a supplementary reading list and some additional ways in which the immediate school environment can be used to study the way people relate to their surroundings.